Graphic Packaging Holding Company's (GPK) Stock: A Long-Term Performance Analysis

-The stock of Graphic Packaging Holding Company (GPK) has gone up by 0.78% for the week, with a 11.20% rise in the past month and a 8.17% rise in the past quarter.
-The volatility ratio for the week is 2.28%, and the volatility levels for the past 30 days are 2.14% for GPK.
-The simple moving average for the last 20 days is 3.37% for GPK stock, with a simple moving average of 11.26% for the last 200 days.
+The stock of Graphic Packaging Holding Company (GPK) has seen a -4.20% decrease in the past week, with a 1.96% gain in the past month, and a 8.46% flourish in the past quarter.
+The volatility ratio for the week is 2.61%, and the volatility levels for the past 30 days are at 2.20% for GPK.
+The simple moving average for the last 20 days is 0.25% for GPK stock, with a simple moving average of 8.07% for the last 200 days.

 Is It Worth Investing in Graphic Packaging Holding Company (NYSE: GPK) Right Now?